 The Report of the Native American Lending Study

 The Native American Lending Study examines the access to capital and financial services on Indian lands and Hawaiian Home Lands, identifying the barriers to access and providing options to address these barriers.
 Source: U.S. Department of Treasury.

 Revolving Loan Funds

 Provides general information on the basic structure of a revolving loan fund (RLF), steps to setting up RLFs, common issues, and examples.
-Source: National Renewable Energy Laboratory.
+Source: NREL.

 Solar Photovoltaic Financing: Deployment on Public Property by State and Local Government

 Describes financing options for state and local governments, including several federal incentives and third-party financing models.
 Also addresses project insurance options.
-Source: National Renewable Energy Laboratory.
+Source: NREL.